 The primary outcomes of the Maine P2P project are to:

-4. Create and build a seamless system that allows project participants to transition and receive services across three agencies: Maine DVR, Main Department of Education (DOE), and AlphaOne (Maine’s sole Centers for Independent Living).
+- Create and build a seamless system that allows project participants to transition and receive services across three agencies: Maine DVR, Main Department of Education (ED), and AlphaOne (Maine’s sole Center for Independent Living).

 Maine P2P Project Overview

-Maine’s Pathways to Partnerships Project proposes a new model that leverages the expertise and fiscal and staffing resources of the Maine Division of Vocational Rehabilitation, the Maine Department of Education (MDOE) and Alpha One – Maine’s Center for Independent Living (CIL) and partners with three Local Educational Agencies as pilot sites with the goal of development of a collaborative innovative systemic model to effectively improve transition services across agencies to increase CIE for children and youth with disabilities in Maine.
+Maine’s Pathways to Partnerships Project proposes a new model that leverages the expertise and fiscal and staffing resources of the Maine Division of Vocational Rehabilitation, the Maine Department of Education (MDE) and Alpha One – Maine’s Center for Independent Living (CIL) and partners with three Local Educational Agencies as pilot sites with the goal of developing a collaborative innovative systemic model that effectively improves transition services across agencies and increases CIE for children and youth with disabilities in Maine.

 Click here to read the project overview.